gSchool/ada-developer-skills/05-potpourri/pair-feedback.md

 > - [Michael Lynch, How to Do Code Reviews Like a Human ](https://mtlynch.io/human-code-reviews-1/)

+For example: Instead of "this should be its own method" saying "should we break this out into a method?"
 #### Tie notes to principles, not opinions

 > When you give the author a note, explain both your suggested change and the reason for the change. ...
 Grounding your notes in principles frames the discussion in a constructive way.